bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 (For that matter: Why does the notion of Why exist? :P)

+(Humans are fortunate to be able to ask questions...)

 **THE BIRTH OF THE WORLD, as we know it**: [Link](https://en.wikipedia.org/wiki/Chronology_of_the_universe).